Ministerial involvement in planning decisions

 - town centre regeneration

-Orders promoted by other public bodies must be confirmed by Scottish Ministers.
-Orders with objections against them are referred to DPEA for a report to be prepared for Scottish Ministers' consideration.
-Ministers will consider the report and the objections, and weigh up the proposed public benefit against the interests of the people affected.
+CPOs promoted by public bodies and infrastructure providers must be confirmed by Scottish Ministers.
+If someone objects to a CPO then the case is referred to DPEA for a report to be prepared to inform Scottish Ministers' decision.
+Ministers will consider the report and any remaining objections, and weigh up the proposed public benefit of the project underpinning the CPO against the interests of the people affected.

 Article 4 Directions